Overview

 Representative Business and Outside General Counsel Experience

-- Led a cross-practice Hirschler team in the representation of a local client in a multi-million dollar acquisition and merger transaction involving a local marketing firm, a local media production company and an international marketing firm.
-The Hirschler team handled the acquisition process, intellectual property issues, tax matters, the formation of the new entity and negotiating and drafting the various deal documents and handling the resulting employment issues, including drafting severance and employment agreements.
+• Led a cross-practice Hirschler team in the representation of a local client in a multi-million dollar acquisition and merger transaction involving a Richmond-based marketing firm, a media production company, and an international marketing firm.
+The Hirschler team handled the acquisition process, intellectual property issues, tax matters, the formation of the new entity, and negotiating and drafting the various deal documents and handling the resulting employment issues, including drafting severance and employment agreements.

-- Provides outside general counsel services to various clients including: (i) a local marketing and advertising firm with a national client base; (ii) a local food manufacturer and distributor; (iii) a heavy equipment distributor and dealership; and (iv) a local advertising media company.
-Work for these clients includes advice and counsel to the CEO on various legal issues, handling all contract review and drafting, creating standardized forms and legal procedures, lease negotiations and other commercial real estate matters, day-to-day employment matters, including employment agreements, workplace policies, harassment and other compliance training.
+• Provides outside general counsel services to various clients including: (i) a Richmond-based marketing and advertising firm with a multi-jurisdictional client base; (ii) a Richmond-based food manufacturer and distributor; (iii) a heavy equipment distributor and dealership; and (iv) a Richmond-based advertising media company.
+Work for these clients includes advice and counsel to the CEO on various legal issues, handling all contract review and drafting, creating standardized forms and legal procedures, lease negotiations and other commercial real estate matters, day-to-day employment matters, including employment agreements, workplace policies, harassment, and other compliance training.

 Representative Government Relations and Advocacy Experience

-- Appointed by local Mayor to a team that performed a comprehensive review of City Hall departments.
+• Appointed by Richmond Mayor to a team that performed a comprehensive review of City Hall departments.
 Responsibilities included reviewing the Department of Planning and Development, the Department of Economic and Community Development and the Department of Minority Business Development.

 Perspectives